Boese0601/MagicDance/README.md

 ## Acknowledgments
+This work was sponsored by the Army Research Office and was accomplished under Cooperative Agreement Number W911NF-20-2-0053.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 Our code follows several excellent repositories.
 We appreciate them for making their codes available to the public.
 We also appreciate the help from [Tan Wang](https://github.com/Wangt-CN), who offered assistance to our baselines comparison experiment.

 * [DisCo](https://github.com/Wangt-CN/DisCo)